sanketwagh147/cape/README.md

 ## DISCLAIMER

-Nothing in this application project should be construed as investment advice.
-This project is for purely research purposes only.
+Nothing in this application should be interpreted as investment advice or a recommendation to buy or sell a security.
+This application is for purely research purposes only.
 Invest at your own risk.